-Lanford Wilson was born in 1937 in Lebanon Missouri to Ralph and Violetta Tate Wilson.
+Lanford Wilson (1937-2011) was born in Lebanon Missouri to Ralph and Violetta Tate Wilson.
 In 1942 his parents divorced, and he and his mother moved to Springfield, Missouri, where she took a job in a garment factory.
 When Wilson was 11 years old his mother married Walt E. Lenhard, a farmer from Ozark, Missouri.
 Wilson lived in Ozark until he graduated from Ozark High School in 1955.
 He enrolled for summer and fall sessions at Southwest Missouri State College in Springfield.
 The following year Lanford moved to San Diego, California, to live with his biological father.
 While in San Diego, Wilson worked in an airplane manufacturing plant and enrolled in San Diego State College where he took courses in art and art history.

 In 1957 Wilson moved to Chicago and worked as a graphic artist for an advertising agency.
 It was in Chicago that Wilson realized that the short stories he had been writing for years actually worked better in play form.
 While in Chicago, Wilson enrolled in an extension class in playwriting at the University of Chicago.
 In part due to a lack of live theatre opportunities in Chicago, Wilson relocated to New York City in July 1962.